coax-dev/coax/doc/index.rst

 coax
 ====

-*Plug-n-play Reinforcement Learning in Python with OpenAI Gym and JAX*
+*Plug-n-play Reinforcement Learning in Python with Gymnasium and JAX*

 .. image:: /_static/img/cartpole.gif